NivagL/Asset/README.md

 ## Build

-Run `ng build assets-lib` to build the library.
+Run `ng build assets-lib` to build the asset library.
 This will create the library package in the `dist/` directory.
+Run `ng build shared-comp-lib` to build the asset library.
+This will create the library package in the `dist/` directory.

-Then allowing the test app to be built or served.
+The test app can now be built.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.